Need lower utility bills? We moved into a drafty old home and SLASHED the heat and power bills! Do you do need lower energy bills, too?

 If you’re cold, put on a sweater and slippers.

-No, not one of my girls, but I want that hot water bottle cover!
+No, that picture is not one of my girls, but I want that hot water bottle cover!
 Isn’t that a nice way to keep warm?

 In fact, have a basket of various sized slippers near the front door for guests, and an assortment of cardigans handy for anyone who feels chilly.
 Most people won’t borrow a pullover sweater but will be fine with a cardigan.